10 Super Fun Classroom Games With Numbers

 To play, students must walk around while listening to music.
 When the music stops, the teacher will shout, “Make a group of (4).”, and students must quickly try to get into a group of that number.
 The students who do not get into a group of that number are out.

 9: Bingo Games

-Classic Bingo – Ask students to draw a 3×3 grid of squares and then to choose 9 numbers between 1-20 (or whichever numbers you are teaching) and write them in the squares.
-Then, the teacher will call out a number and if that number is on the students’ bingo sheet, then they should cross it out.
+Classic Bingo – Ask students to draw a 3×3 grid of squares and then choose nine numbers between 1-20 (or whichever numbers you are teaching) and write them in the squares.
+Then, the teacher will call out a number, and if that number is on the students’ bingo sheet, then they should cross it out.